edgegap/edgegap-mcp/README.md

 # edgegap-mcp

-An MCP server that lets a coding agent take a developer from "I have a game server container" to "players are connected to it" without the developer reading the API reference.
+An MCP server for Edgegap that lets a coding agent take a developer from "I have a game server container" to "players are connected to it" without the developer reading the API reference.

 Ten tools, hand-picked.
 Not generated from the OpenAPI spec — see [Scope](#scope) for why.